Fatsia japonica (Japanese Aralia) Indoor Care, Propagation and common Problems

 Size

-Japanese Aralia is an excellent stand alone plant, growing to a height of 4 feet or more.
+Japanese Aralia Plant is an excellent stand alone plant, growing to a height of 4 feet or more.
 The leaves are spirally-arranged and large about 8-16 inches in width and makes this plant one of the best large-leafed plants for the large spaces.

 Air Purifying